tcarland/gktrace/README.md

 ## Dependencies

-Install the dependencies, *tcamake* is the buld tool, and *tcanetpp* is network library.
+Install the dependencies, *tcamake* is the build tool, and *tcanetpp* is network library.
 ```bash
 git clone https://github.com/tcarland/tcamake.git